LeonardoGuevara/mesapro/README.md

 * To test the human detection system (based only on LiDAR data) using bag files, you can launch the config file `rasberry-hri_leg_detector.yaml`.

 # Notes:
-* The creation of this package was motivated by the MeSAPro project which aims to ensure autonomy of agricultural robots in scenarios that involve human-robot interactions.
-The decision-making and safety policies of the current version of the safety system are designed to be implemented mainly during logistics operations at polytunnels, but can also be used during UV-C treatment operations.
+* The creation of this package was motivated by the MeSAPro project which aims to ensure the autonomy of agricultural robots in scenarios that involve human-robot interactions.
+The decision-making and safety policies of the safety system were designed to be implemented mainly during logistics operations at polytunnels (especially the gesture control features), however, some of the safety features (audiovisual alerts and safety stops) are still relevant during UV-C treatment operations.
-* To use the mesapro package, it is required to also have all the packages into the LCAS/RASberry repository which includes among others, the topological navigation package which is used to make the Thorvald robots navigate in an autonomous way at polytunnels (Note: The RASberry repository is private, so make sure you have access to it).
+* To use the mesapro package, it is required to also have all the packages into the LCAS/RASberry repository which includes among others, the topological navigation package which is used to make the Thorvald robots navigate in an autonomous way at polytunnels (Note that the RASberry repository is private, so make sure you have access to it).
-* To launch any config file into the `tmule` folder, it is necesary to install Tmule-TMux Launch Engine.
+* To launch any config file into the `tmule` folder, it is necesary to install Tmule-TMux Launch Engine (source code [here](https://github.com/marc-hanheide/TMuLE))